LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 What Human Trials Are Actually Showing

 The preclinical data on sirtuins and NAD+ has been robust for decades.
 The more pressing question is whether restoring NAD+ in humans produces meaningful results.
-The answer, from recent controlled trials, is encouraging.
+The answer from recent controlled trials is encouraging, though still early.

 A well-designed 2024 randomised, placebo-controlled, double-blind trial evaluated NMN (nicotinamide mononucleotide, a direct NAD+ precursor) supplementation at 250 mg/day over 12 weeks in older adults [2].
-Participants in the NMN group showed significantly higher blood NAD+ levels and related metabolites at both 4 and 12 weeks compared to placebo.
-Beyond the biochemistry, the functional improvements were notable: NMN-treated participants maintained faster walking speed than controls, and demonstrated significantly improved sleep quality — specifically lower scores on daytime dysfunction and overall sleep disturbance as measured by the validated Pittsburgh Sleep Quality Index.
+Participants in the NMN group showed significantly higher blood NAD+ levels and related metabolites at both 4 and 12 weeks compared with placebo.
+Beyond the biochemistry, the functional improvements were notable: NMN-treated participants maintained faster walking speed than controls and demonstrated significantly improved sleep quality, specifically lower scores on daytime dysfunction and overall sleep disturbance as measured by the validated Pittsburgh Sleep Quality Index.

 A 2024 systematic review of ten randomised controlled trials involving 437 patients further confirmed the safety profile of NMN supplementation, with no serious adverse effects observed across dosages ranging from 150 to 1,200 mg/day [3].
-Grip strength and skeletal mass showed non-significant positive trends — limitations of small sample sizes acknowledged — while the safety data was unambiguous.
+Grip strength and skeletal mass showed non-significant positive trends, though the authors acknowledged limitations related to small sample sizes, while the safety data was unambiguous.

-On the mechanism side, a comprehensive 2025 review in PMC mapped the specific pathways through which NAD+ metabolism supports mitochondrial function and how its restoration in preclinical models consistently improves hallmarks of biological aging [4].
-The authors highlight SIRT1 and SIRT3 as the primary executors of NAD+'s longevity-associated benefits, and note that the sirtuin pathway represents one of the most pharmacologically tractable targets in aging biology.
+On the mechanism side, a comprehensive 2025 review mapped the specific pathways through which NAD+ metabolism supports mitochondrial function and how its restoration in preclinical models consistently improves hallmarks of biological aging [4].
+The authors highlight SIRT1 and SIRT3 as primary mediators of NAD+-associated benefits and note that the sirtuin pathway represents one of the more tractable targets in aging biology.

 Oral NAD+ precursors (NMN, NR) have demonstrated reliable ability to raise blood NAD+ levels and are well-tolerated.
 The human trials cited above used oral administration.
 Their limitation is bioavailability variability: gut absorption differs between individuals, and some of the compound may be converted to other metabolites before reaching target tissues.

 At RenuviaRX, board-certified physicians supervise injectable NAD+ therapy starting at $179/month, compounded by Strive Pharmacy.
-The protocol is designed for people who want the most direct route to supporting NAD+ levels — and who want a physician in the loop to ensure it's appropriate for their individual health profile.
+The protocol is designed for people who want a direct route to supporting NAD+ levels and who want a physician in the loop to ensure it is appropriate for their individual health profile.

 Who Should Be Thinking About This

-The 35–55 age window is when NAD+ decline becomes meaningfully symptomatic for most people.
-The research doesn't suggest that sirtuin activation is a fountain of youth — but it does suggest that the progressive silencing of these longevity pathways is real, measurable, and addressable.
+The 35-55 age window is when NAD+ decline becomes meaningfully symptomatic for many people.
+The research does not suggest that sirtuin activation is a fountain of youth, but it does suggest that the progressive silencing of these pathways is real, measurable, and potentially addressable.

 If you're experiencing any of the following, declining NAD+ may be a contributing factor worth investigating:

-- Reduced exercise recovery — taking longer to bounce back after workouts
+• Reduced exercise recovery, meaning it takes longer to bounce back after workouts

 These are common complaints among otherwise healthy adults in midlife.
 They're often dismissed as inevitable.
 Increasingly, the science suggests they're not.